MileHacker Logo

 Security & Travel

 All archaeological sites and potential day trip destinations are in regions affected by conflict.
-Travel to these specific sites is extremely dangerous.
+Travel to these sites is extremely dangerous.

 Current Restrictions

-• Most areas outside Khartoum are inaccessible.
+• Most places outside Khartoum are inaccessible.

 • Security conditions are highly volatile.